-The attached Table 1 describes: (1) how, when, and where these ballots were cast; (2) which election officials were involved in the issuing and counting of these ballots; and, (3) where that issuing and counting of ballots took place.
+Table 1 describes:

+- 1. How, when, and where these ballots were cast. - 2.
+Which election officials were involved in the issuing and counting of these ballots. - 3.
+Where that issuing and counting of ballots took place.

-These election officials reported the results of the counting to the Returning Officer for the electoral district and (except in the case of write-inballots mailed to Elections Ontario's headquarters) were responsible for securing all of the election documents and delivering them to the Returning Officer.
+These election officials reported the results of the counting to the Returning Officer for the electoral district and (except in the case of write-in ballots mailed to Elections Ontario's headquarters) were responsible for securing all the election documents and delivering them to the Returning Officer.

 Scrutineers were entitled to be present when ballots were cast because voting was supervised by election officials.
-Most write-inballots that were mailed or delivered to a returning office or to Elections Ontario headquarters are not filled out by an elector under the supervision of election officials.
-The exception is that election officials were present at home visits and hospital visits to assist electors with their write-in ballots; scrutineers were not allowed to be present in these settings in order to respect the privacy of electors.
+Most write-in ballots that were mailed or delivered to a returning office or to Elections Ontario headquarters were not filled out by an elector under the supervision of election officials.
+The exception was that election officials were present at home visits to assist electors with their write-in ballots; scrutineers were not allowed to be present in these settings to respect the privacy of electors.

-When write-in ballots were counted, scrutineers were allowed to be present and may have made objections to the officials present with respect to how a ballot was counted.
+When write-in ballots were counted, scrutineers could be present and may have made objections to the officials present with respect to how a ballot was counted.
 Scrutineers were entitled to be present when vote tabulators were tested, used for voting, and generated results.

-When all ballots were counted, they were counted and results are reported in the following categories:
+When all ballots were counted, results were reported in the following categories:

-- Votes given for each candidate respectively: the ballots, cast by electors, which were accepted as valid for a candidate.
-The Act, and the directive for vote tabulators, set out the rules for a validly marked ballot and the manual and instructions provided to election officials contained explanatory examples. - Unmarked ballots: the ballots, cast by electors, which had no markings on them. - Rejected ballots: the ballots, cast by electors, which were invalid. - Cancelled ballots: the ballots, not cast by electors, because they were improperly printed, or were inadvertently dealt with in such a manner that they could not be used, or, they were returned by electors because they objected to the ballot or because the electors marked the ballot in an unintended way (i.e. the electors changed their minds and were issued a new ballot). - Declined ballots: the ballots that were issued to electors, which they returned to an official, and indicated that they wished to decline and which resulted in forfeiture of the vote. - Unissued ballots: the blank ballots that were not issued to electors.
+• Votes given for each candidate respectively: the ballots, cast by electors, which were accepted as valid for a candidate.
+The Act, and the directive for vote tabulators, set out the rules for a validly marked ballot and the manual and instructions provided to election officials contained explanatory examples.

+- Unmarked ballots: the ballots, cast by electors, which had no markings on them. - Rejected ballots: the ballots, cast by electors, which were invalid. - Cancelled ballots: the ballots, not cast by electors, because they were improperly printed, or were inadvertently dealt with in such a manner that they could not be used, or, they were returned by electors because they objected to the ballot or because the electors marked the ballot in an unintended way (i.e. the electors changed their minds and were issued a new ballot). - Declined ballots: the ballots that were issued to electors, which they returned to an official, and indicated that they wished to decline, and which resulted in forfeiture of the vote. - Unissued ballots: the blank ballots that were not issued to electors.

-After June 7th, 2018, once the Returning Officer has received the required reports from all the election officials who have counted ballots in the electoral district (and the report from Elections Ontario headquarters about write-in ballots for that electoral district), the Returning Officer conducts an Official Tabulation.
+After February 27, 2020, upon receiving the required reports from all the election officials who had counted ballots in the electoral district (and the report from Elections Ontario headquarters about write-in ballots for that electoral district), the Returning Officer will conduct an official tabulation.

-At the Official Tabulation, the Returning Officer compiles the results for each candidate from the reported results from each polling place.
-Ballots are not counted at the Official Tabulation because they were sealed and secured immediately after they were counted by the election officials who counted the ballots at the various polling places in the electoral district.
+At the official tabulation, the Returning Officer will compile the results for each candidate from the reported results from each polling place.
+Ballots are not counted at the official tabulation because they were sealed and secured immediately after they were counted by the election officials who counted the ballots at the various polling places in the electoral district.

-Candidates and their scrutineers are entitled to be present at the Official Tabulation.
-At the conclusion of the Official Tabulation, the Returning

-Officer declares the candidate with the most votes to be elected.
-The Returning Officer reports these results to the CEO and returns these election documents to the CEO.
+Candidates and their scrutineers are entitled to be present at the official tabulation.
+At the conclusion of the official tabulation, the Returning Officer will declare the candidate with the most votes to be elected.
+The Returning Officer will report these results to the CEO and returned these election documents to the CEO.

-Table 1: Forms of Ballot
+Table 1: Forms of ballots